 You are learning how to recreate your inner voice to how you’d like people to speak to you, and how you should talk to yourself, if you’re a people pleaser, a hurt person who tries to help people, speaking to yourself how you choose to speak to others and lift them up.

-Writing out any damaging negative thoughts someone else placed into you’re mind, who it was, and why they did it, so you have that visual, then writing the truth, as only you define you.
+Writing out any damaging negative thoughts someone else placed into your mind, who it was, and why they did it, so you have that visual, then writing the truth, as only you define you.
 You have strength, power and endurance within you, you are special, and you are kind.
 You can, and you will recover from this.

-Everyone has the greatness within themselves to push through the hard times and reach the good times, and everyone has the power and abilities within themselves to heal and recover.
-When we use our greatest pain, to push us through to our greatest gains, survivors of narcissistic abuse are all capable of empathy.
+Everyone has drive within themselves to push through the hard times and reach the good times, and everyone has the power and abilities within themselves to heal and recover.
+When we use our greatest pain to push us through to our greatest gains, survivors of narcissistic abuse are all capable of empathy.
 They are all capable of self-reflection, all capable of growth, all capable of perspectives, and all capable of stepping out of that darkness and to go and shine bright as ourselves.

 Signs your parent is a narcissist.